 Originally developed by Professor Sharon Dawe from Griffith University and Dr Paul Harnett from the University of Queensland, the program provides a strong evidence base for working with families at risk and offers fully trained staff to work intensively with each family.

-Further information on the Parents under Pressure program can be obtained from pupprogram.net.au and inquiries or referrals to this service can be made on 6643 4726 or by email: firstname.lastname@example.org
+Further information on the Parents under Pressure program can be obtained from pupprogram.net.au.
+Inquiries or referrals to this service can be made by emailing firstname.lastname@example.org, calling our Grafton service 02 6643 4726 or our Lismore service on 02 6621 7397.